XiaoyingLiu6/XiaoyingLiu6.github.io/index.md

 ## Project

-Project "Energy-Saving Mechanisms for Secure Transmission in Internet of Things" supported by NSFC
+Project No. 61902351 "Energy-Saving Mechanisms for Secure Transmission in Internet of Things" supported by NSFC, ¥ 260,000

 ## Publication